junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean doesn't understand what he's seeing, but among all the other lights, there is only one that stands out.
 He's bright, he's elegant, he's beautiful.
 And what baffles him most is, he looks familiar.

-Dean is sure this is the first time he's ever seen an angel, dead or alive, on Earth or in Hell.
+Dean is sure this is the first time he's ever seen an angel, dead or alive, on Earth or in Hell, let alone having faith in them.
 But at that moment, when he sees that light, he thinks, he knows him.

 That light flies directly to him, when all the others are scattered around, fighting the black smoke.